Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Observation: Simple Query-issuing Cores}

 Given a web application's codebase, consider all program statements that issue SQL queries.
 Informally, imagine the backward program slice~\cite{DBLP:journals/tse/Weiser84} from these statements.
-This slice, which we will call the \emph{query-issuing core}, is what policy extraction is concerned with: It includes any program component on which a query-issuing statement has a control- or data-dependence, and omits the rest (e.g., HTML generation).
+This slice, which we call the \emph{query-issuing core}, is the part relevant to policy extraction: It consists of the program components on which query issuance has a control- or data-dependence.
+Thus, it includes code that computes query parameters or determines whether later queries are issued, but excludes code used only for localization, formatting, HTML/JSON generation, logging, etc. In \Cref{lst:view_grades}, for instance, the two queries~(Lines~\ref{q1} and~\ref{q2}) are in the query-issuing core, as are the emptiness and instructor checks~(Lines~\ref{line:view-grades:empty} and~\ref{line:view-grades:instructor}) that determine whether the second query is issued; the final HTML-rendering line~(Line~\ref{line:view-grades:html}) is outside the core.

 While the codebase as a whole can be complex, it has been observed~\cite{DBLP:conf/osdi/Chlipala10,DBLP:conf/pldi/0001R19} that the query-issuing core of a typical web application is often \emph{simple}.
-We confirm this observation---for the applications we studied, the core consists mostly of: \begin{enumerate} \item Conditionals that test if a query's result set is empty~\cite[\S~2]{DBLP:conf/pldi/0001R19} or check basic conditions on primitive values (e.g., checking for equality or nullity)~\cite[\S~6.2]{DBLP:journals/toplas/ShenR21}; \item Loops over a query's result set~\cite[\S~2]{DBLP:conf/pldi/0001R19} with no loop-carried dependencies~\cite[\S~4]{DBLP:conf/osdi/Chlipala10}; and, \item Trivial data-flow to query statements---e.g., passing a value returned by one query to another.
+We confirm this observation---for the applications we studied, the core consists mostly of: \begin{enumerate} \item Conditionals that test if a query's result set is empty~\cite[\S~2]{DBLP:conf/pldi/0001R19} or check basic conditions on primitive values (e.g., checking for equality or nullity)~\cite[\S~6.2]{DBLP:journals/toplas/ShenR21}; \item Loops over a query's result set~\cite[\S~2]{DBLP:conf/pldi/0001R19} with no loop-carried dependencies~\cite[\S~4]{DBLP:conf/osdi/Chlipala10}; and \item Trivial data-flow to query statements---e.g., passing a value returned by one query to another.
 (Given that the application issues parameterized SQL queries, no query-string formatting operation appears in the data flow.) \end{enumerate}

-Our goal is then to analyze this simple query-issuing core while not wasting resources exploring the rest of the (more complex) codebase, with the additional challenge that the two parts of the code are not explicitly separated.
-We found concolic execution to be a technique that is up to this task.
-(In \Cref{sec:discussion} we discuss what happens when the core is \emph{not simple}.)
+Our goal is therefore to analyze this simple query-issuing core without spending resources on the surrounding codebase.
+This is challenging because the query-issuing core is not syntactically isolated.
+For instance, in a typical Ruby on Rails application, SQL queries may be issued from controller actions, view templates, view helpers, and external libraries, each of which can also contain substantial code unrelated to query issuance.
+To address this challenge, we use concolic execution, which allows \name to analyze the query-issuing core without syntactically isolating it.